wavebeem/jsx-info/README.md

 of that prop and rewrite the calling code to use something else instead.

-The intended workflow here is to run `jsx-info` and compare the data with your prop-types or TypeScript/Flow type definitions to find discrepencies.
+The intended workflow here is to run `jsx-info` and compare the data with your prop-types or TypeScript type definitions to find discrepencies.

 ## Installation